jklntnx/nb.notes/pass_password_manager.md

   + don't add any extra README or license files
   + click "Create Repository"

-# create a personal access token (PAT) on github for the account
+## create a personal access token (PAT) on github for the account
-go to github.com as the user above click on the user ion top right and select "Settings" in the left menu, click "Developer Settings" click on "Generate new token" button add a note detailing the purpose (eg "USER github personal access token") select the top level "repo" for the scope hit "generate token" button save the token string in a safe place
+go to github.com as the user above
+ - click on the user ion top right and select "Settings"
+ - in the left menu, click "Developer Settings"
+ - click on "Generate new token" button
+ - add a note detailing the purpose (eg "USER github personal access token")
+ - select the top level "repo" for the scope
+ - hit "generate token" button
+ - save the token string in a safe place

-# tell git to use the osx keychain to cache the tokens
+## tell git to use the osx keychain to cache the tokens
 ```
 $ git config --global credential.helper osxkeychain
 ```

-# tell git to use url path as context for authentication (this allows multiple
+## tell git to use the url path as context for authentication
-# github accounts, eg a work and a personal, to work in harmony)
 ```
 $ git config --global credential.https://github.com.useHttpPath true
 ```
+this allows multiple github accounts, eg a work and a personal, to work in harmony

-# tell pass to set an upstream repo
+## tell pass to set an upstream repo
 ```
 $ pass git remote add origin https://github.com/jasonlindemuth/pass.dev.git
 ```